Individuals may join the Institute and benefit from an-hour long monthly webinar on topics relating to birth, breath, and death for $90 a year.

 Level One membership involves a 4-hour workshop taught by Amy Wright Glenn introducing attendees to self care practices such as journaling, time in nature, meditation/reflection, open discussion, and mindful movement.
 The workshop is open to 20-30 individuals space as long as adequate space is provided.
 Following the workshop, a webinar reviewing the practices presented will be made available for all attendees.

 Level Two: In-Person Presentation

 Level Two membership entails a 90-minute long presentation by Amy Wright Glenn to a school or institution’s faculty/staff.
 Amy presents an inspiring and thought provoking reflection on self care drawing upon evidence-based practices that support workplace sustainability.
 This presentation will include overviews of recent research on self-care, specific information tailored to the independent school teacher, specific information tailored to teachers in faith-based institutions, short self-care activities, and many practical suggestions for supporting teachers in their work to increase workplace sustainability, faculty/staff retention, and improve the general morale and spirit.

-Schools and institutions are welcome to combine the two levels of membership for $1300 per year.
+Schools and institutions are welcome to combine the two levels of membership for $1000.

 Contact Amy for more information with regard to any of the above offerings.